ivancb/AurumECS/README.md

 # Features
 * Double buffered components which allow processes to read and write to the same component at the same time.
 * Ownership-based iterator design which makes the relationship between a process and the data it requires to function and modifies explicit.
-This also prevents multiple processes from writing to the same component at the same time (unless the user provides assurances that it is safe, see [basic_shared_auth] for an example).
+This also prevents multiple processes from writing to the same component at the same time (unless the user provides assurances that it is safe, see [shared authority] for an example).
 * Data-oriented - components are just POD with some helper functions.
 * Support for multithreaded World processing and updates
 * Builtin timing for each step during a World's update.
+* Header-only - simply add the include directory in your project's include paths and it's ready to use.

 Note that due to its design it also has a higher memory usage than other ECS systems and is slightly more complex when dealing with large amount of components.